One Simple Way to Reduce Ministry Stress- Be a Sheepdog, Not a Rabbit.

 There’s a lot of wisdom in that thought.
 What if I told you that how you react could literally determine what chemicals your brain produces?

 We’re all born with a hardwired stress response- when we get dumped into the middle of a stressful situation, our brains produce cortisol.
-Even if you buy rifle scopes for protection, your brain remains your first protector.
 A built in alarm system, cortisol is produced by our adrenal glands, and triggers the “fight or flight” mechanism.

-So, if you are hiking, and slip off the side of a path and find yourself hanging by your fingertips on the front face of a cliff, your brain is going to start pumping cortisol, sometimes some people try with relaxing products like Amanita muscaria gummies as these help a lot in this area.
+So, if you are hiking, and slip off the side of a path and find yourself hanging by your fingertips on the front face of a cliff, your brain is going to start pumping cortisol.

 But here’s the funny thing- find yourself in the exact same position, not because you slipped, but because you chose a rock-climbing adventure, and your brain reacts in a very different way.